Sylius/Sylius/bundles/general/mapping_relations.rst

 Mapping Relations
 =================

-...
+All Sylius bundles use the Doctrine RTEL functionality, which allows to map the relations using interfaces, not implementations.

 Using interfaces
 ----------------

 When defining relation to Sylius model, use the interface name instead of concrete class.
-It will be automatically replaced with configured model, enabling greater flexibility.
+It will be automatically replaced with the configured model, enabling much greater flexibility.

 .. code-block:: xml